MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_EventID** - We collect a string representing a code that indicates whether the session is intune-managed.

+#### Office.Apple.Licensing.FetchCopilotServicePlanSucceed

+The event is triggered when the application succeeds to retrieve a Copilot license plan.
+Event is used to understand Copilot license success rates and keep the feature working as expected.

+The following fields are collected:

+- **RetryAttempt** - Integer that specifies the number of attempts used to retrieve a Copilot license.

 #### Office.Apple.Licensing.Mac.LicensingState

 This event is collected for Office applications running under Apple platforms.
 The event captures the current state of the license for a session in a machine (OLS license ID, SKU being used, grace-period or not, RFM, etc.).
 The data collected is used for detecting errors and investigating causes of failures.